octaos/php-integration/index.md

 #### 4.3.3 Recurring card payments
 Recurring card payments are set up in two steps.
 First a card payment including the subscription request, where the customer enters their credentials, and then any subsequent recur payment requests, where the subscription id is used in lieu of customer interaction.

 For recurring payments, first create an order and select a card payment method with `->usePaymentMethod()`.
-Use the `setSubscriptionType()` method on the resulting payment request object.
+You then use the `setSubscriptionType()` method on the resulting payment request object.
 When the end user completes the transaction, you will receive a subscription id in the response.

-For the monthly subscription payments, you build the order and again select the card payment method with `->usePaymentMethod()`.
-Then use `setSubscriptionId()` with the above subscription id and finally send the recur payment request using the `->doRecur()` method.
+For subsequent recurring payments, you build an order and again select the card payment method with `->usePaymentMethod()`.
+Then use `setSubscriptionId()` with the subscription id from the initial request.
+Then send the payment request using the `->doRecur()` method.

 An example of an recurring card order, both the setup transaction and a recurring payment, can be found in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/cardorder_recur/" target="_blank">example/cardorder_recur</a> folder.